dotnet/iot/README.md

 * Implementations for additional boards.
 * [.NET device bindings](src/devices) for a wide variety of sensors, chips, displays and other components.
 * Request a device binding or protocol that you need for your project ([file an issue](https://github.com/dotnet/iot/issues)).
-* Links to blog posts, articles or tweets that showcase .NET Core being used for great IoT scenarios ([file an issue](https://github.com/dotnet/iot/issues)).
+* Links to blog posts or tweets that showcase .NET Core being used for great IoT scenarios ([file an issue](https://github.com/dotnet/iot/issues)).

 # Getting Started